Gothic-Modding-Community/gmc/docs/contribute/index.md

 #### Build preferences
 While working with the project, it's possible to set various environmental variables to configure it to your own preferences:

 - `GMC_DEV_LOCALE` - is a 2-character language identifier (ex. `en`, `pl`), it sets the development language of the site.
 This will enforce that language to be the default and only built language.
-Helps to decrease build time and allows to easily change the language without modyfying the config file. **Because of changes in the `mkdocs-static-i18n` plugin, this is the only way to temporarily change the default language**
+Helps to decrease build time and allows to easily change the language without modifying the config file. **Because of changes in the `mkdocs-static-i18n` plugin, this is the only way to temporarily change the default language**
 - `GMC_BUILD_ALTERNATES` - `True` or `False` value, activates the site build to also include alternate languages apart of the default language.
 Default behaviour is to omit alternates to decrease build time.
 - `GMC_ENABLE_ON_PUBLISH` - `True` or `False` value, activates all of the final build procedures, like adding of the last modified date, minifying of the resources etc.